dannyvelas/examplego_api/README.md

 Steering away from singletons, I came across [dependency injection](https://www.alexedwards.net/blog/organising-database-access).
 This was perfect!
 I could inject a service that interacts with the database into my routing functions.

-Example: I want a routing function to get some reviews from the database.
+As an example, suppose I want a routing function to get some reviews from the database.
 How can I do this?

 In `main`, I could initialize an instance of a `Database` and pass or "inject" that into the `reviewsRepo` service.
 I can then inject the `reviewsRepo` service into `api.reviewsRouter`.
 Consequently, all the routing functions in `api.reviewsRouter` will have access to `reviewsRepo`, which will have access to the database.